• Skip to primary navigation

 While oven braising is the most efficient - the pan is surrounded by heat - the stove top is fine as well.
 Keep the heat fairly low (300° to 350°), and the pan should be covered by a tight-fitting lid.
 If the liquid runs low, simply add a bit more.

-What kinds of meats are good candidates for braising?
-It's ideal for cooking inexpensive and/or tough cuts of meat like brisket and shoulder, but the moisture makes it good for quick-cooking cuts that can be dry like chicken breast.
+It’s ideal for cooking inexpensive and/or tough cuts of meat like brisket and shoulder, but the moisture makes it good for quick-cooking cuts that can be dry like chicken breast.

 The meat should NOT be submerged!
 The braising liquid should not cover the ingredients.
 You are braising, not boiling.
 I usually shoot for about an inch of liquid in the pan.